YashSharma07/yashsharma07/README.md

 I can design and develop top-notch web applications from scratch.
 I have hands-on experience with MERN stack and dot NET development.

 * 🌍  I'm based in Delhi, India.
-* 🖥️  See my portfolio at [GonnaMakeThePortfolioSoon](http://linktr.ee/theyashsharma)
+* 🖥️  See my works at [LinkTree](http://linktr.ee/theyashsharma)
 * ✉️  You can contact me at [yashqwer56@gmail.com](mailto:yashqwer56@gmail.com)
-* 🚀  I'm currently working on [My Portfolio](http://yashsharma.live)
-* 🧠  I'm learning Next.js, Angular.js and Never-ending Advanced Javascript.
+* 🧠  Advancing in TypeScript Next.js, Angular.js and Never-ending Advanced Javascript.
 * 🤝  I'm open to collaborating on Machine Learning, Data Science and Web Dev Projects.
-* ⚡  Shh!!! ...
-I'm Master of all Trades.

 ### Skills